-Equality is: the state of being equal, especially in status, rights, or opportunities.
+Equality – The state of being equal, especially in status, rights, or opportunities.

-Diversity is: understanding that each individual is unique and recognising our individual differences.
+Diversity – Understanding that each individual is unique and recognising our individual differences.

 The WI is based on the ideals of fellowship, truth, tolerance and justice.
 Does the WI meet your expectations?
 Do you feel valued?
 Do you always treat your fellow members in the way in which you would like to be treated?

 It is a legal obligation to protect against discrimination.
 The Equality Act 2010 encompasses the following protected characteristics:

 Age – There can be no discrimination against anyone for reasons of age.